LakshyaaVK/Web_Developement_Workshop/README.md

 ## 🚀 What I Built

 - Interactive calculator
 - Word and letter counter
+- Whack a mole game
-- Animated hangman game
+-  hangman game
 - Smart Tic Tac Toe game (with DOM and JS logic)
 - Table generator using input sliders and animations
 - Fully responsive interfaces with Bootstrap